-NOTICE IS HEREBY GIVEN that an Annual and Special Meeting (the "Meeting") of the shareholders of Conquest Resources Limited ("Conquest" or the "Corporation") will be held virtually by telephonic or electronic means on Monday, June 19, 2023 at 2:00 PM (Toronto time) for the following purposes:
+NOTICE IS HEREBY GIVEN that an Annual and Special Meeting (the "Meeting") of the shareholders of Conquest Resources Limited ("Conquest" or the "Company") will be held at the offices of the Company on Thursday, June 12, 2025, at 12:00 PM (Toronto time) for the following purposes:

-- 1. to receive the report of the Directors and the financial statements of the Corporation for the financial year ended December 31, 2022, together with the report of the auditor thereon; - to elect Directors; - 3. to appoint the Auditor for the ensuing year and to authorize the Directors to fix its remuneration; and - 4. to consider and, if thought advisable, to approve an ordinary resolution ratifying the Corporation's existing Stock Option Plan, as more particularly set forth in the accompanying Circular; and, - 5. to transact such further and other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the report of the Directors and the financial statements of the Company for the financial year ended December 31, 2024, together with the report of the auditor thereon; - to elect Directors; - 3.
+Appoint Simone & Company, Chartered Professional Accountants, as auditor for the ensuing year and to authorize the directors to fix its remuneration; and - 4. to consider and, if thought advisable, to approve an ordinary resolution ratifying the Company's existing Stock Option Plan, as more particularly set forth in the accompanying Circular; and, - 5. to transact such further and other business as may properly come before the Meeting or any adjournment thereof.